Introduction

 The submitted manuscript should be evaluated considering its major aspects:

-• Suitability for Modern Finance.
+- Suitability for Modern Finance.
 Overall, is the paper a valuable contribution to the journal Modern Finance?
 Does the paper consider an issue important to the field of finance?
 Is the paper's idea original?
 Does it offer an important contribution to the field?
 Is the study relevant to an international audience?
-Is the paper's content acceptable (urgent issues discussed, up-to-date information provided?
+Is the paper's content appropriate and up to date?

-• Content evaluation.
+- Content evaluation.
 Does the paper's title accurately reflect the content and the purpose of the article?
-Does the abstract contain all the essential elements, including the justification of the topic, the aim of the study, the methodology, and main results and conclusions?
-Is the abstract concise and relevant (80-150 words)?
+Does the abstract contain all the essential elements, including the justification of the topic, the aim of the study, the methodology, and the main results and conclusions?
+Is the abstract concise and relevant?
 Is the methodology clearly presented?
 Does the paper achieve its stated goal?
-Is the paper relevant to the practice?
+Is the paper relevant to practice?
 How valuable are its theoretical and empirical contributions?
 Is the article's message clear?

-• Text evaluation.
+- Text evaluation.
 Is the paper technically well-organized?
 Does it include the proper elements, such as abstract, introduction, methods, results, conclusions, and references?
 Does the article properly use visuals, such as tables, graphs, and diagrams?
 Is the paper free from grammar, spelling, and punctuation errors?
-Is the review sufficiently broad?
-Are the references up-to-date?
+Is the literature review sufficiently broad?
+Are the references up to date?

 Recommendation